greasygrilledcheese/IceColdSensors/README.md

 Usage
 -----
-1. Make sure the settings.conf file is properly filled out with your configurations.
+1. Make sure the IceColdSettings.conf file is properly filled out with your configurations.

 2. Run the script using Python:

-   python sensor_data_logger.py
+   python IceColdSensors.py

 3. The script will continuously read data from the Freezer and Fridge BME280 sensors at the specified interval (MINUTES_BETWEEN_READS).
 The data will be logged to the Initial State platform.